 The Chetham’s Library is north of Manchester Cathedral.
 It was initially a hospital and a priest’s residence, but now it is a music school and Chetham Library, the oldest public library in England.

 The library includes more than 100,000 books dating back to before 1850.
-The place became famous for being the meeting place of Karl Marx and Friedrich Engels during Marx’s visit to Manchester.
-There are other libraries you can explore during your visit to Manchester, like the Portico Library, which houses the literary collection of Dalton and Joule, founders of the Manchester Literary and Philosophical Society.
+It became famous for being the meeting place of Karl Marx and Friedrich Engels during Marx’s visit to the city.
+Other libraries you can explore during your visit to Manchester include the Portico Library, which houses the literary collection of Dalton and Joule, founders of the Manchester Literary and Philosophical Society.

 People’s History Museum

 The People’s History Museum is famous for displaying the collection and study of material relating to the history of working people in the United Kingdom.
-When you visit the museum, you will find that this place used to be a pumping station in the past.
+When you visit the museum, you will find that this place used to be a pumping station.
 It displays the history of British democracy and its impact on the population.
-In the museum, you can learn more about football culture, welfare, trade unionism, and much more.
+You can learn more about football culture, welfare, trade unionism, and more in the museum.
 Also, it hosts many events, from craft workshops to one-off talks.

 Fletcher Moss Botanical Garden

-The Fletcher Moss Botanical Garden was founded in 1917 and opened to the public in 1919.
+The Fletcher Moss Botanical Garden was founded in 1917 and opened publicly in 1919.
 It is an ample green space where you can have a great time.
-The garden includes ornamental gardens, ponds, and many trees, and besides that, there are walking trails and the home of the natural reserve where you will find wildlife.
+The garden includes ornamental gardens, ponds, and many trees.
+Besides that, there are walking trails and the home of the natural reserve, where you will find wildlife.

-Also, you will find birds such as wrens, parakeets, and swifts, and you can practise many activities, like tennis, rugby, football, and more, at the sports grounds there.
+You will also find birds such as wrens, parakeets, and swifts, and you can practise many activities, like tennis, rugby, football, and more, at the sports grounds there.

 Museum of Transportation

 The Museum of Transportation is a great place to visit.
-It is in the city’s Cheetham Hill area, and there you can find many collections of vehicles over 80 buses.
-Also, you can find historical modes of transportation, such as the original city tram from 1901.
-Besides the modes, you will learn more about the evolution and development of transportation in Manchester.
+It is in the city’s Cheetham Hill area, and there, you can find many collections of vehicles, including over 80 buses.
+You can also find historical modes of transportation, such as the original city tram from 1901.
+Besides the modes, you will learn more about the evolution and development of transportation.

 Victoria Baths

-Victoria Baths are also known as the Water Palace.
-It is an excellent example of the Victorian-era bath.
-It was built in 1986 and is unique for the change facilities that line the pool’s perimeter and the ornate steelwork that holds the structure up.
+Victoria Baths, also known as the Water Palace, is an excellent example of a Victorian-era bath.
+Built in 1986, it is unique for the changing facilities that line the pool’s perimeter and the ornate steelwork that holds the structure up.

-The place is open seasonally from April through to November.
-Many concerts, as well as family events, are held in the palace, and cafes are located there.
+The place is open seasonally from April through November.
+Many concerts and family events are held in the palace, which also has cafes.